 All deposits, including transfers, must be received within 30 days of opening your account.

 If you want to add further deposits, you can open a new Fixed Rate Cash ISA assuming you have not yet used your full yearly ISA allowance.

 Can I withdraw money?

-Yes - a change equivalent to 180 days interest on the amount taken out.
+Equivalent to 180 days’ interest on the amount taken out or transferred

 How to withdraw

 Transfer to TSB current or savings account

 (Service charges may apply, see our Banking Charges guide for more information)